bellangerq/neige/README.md

 Neige is **simple**.
 Instead of having many features, it focuses on the basic ones.
 The minimalist aspect helps removing the clutter to focus on the most important: the content.

 Neige is **lightweight**.
-It only weights **XXXkb** and doesn't contain any JavaScript.
+It only weights **8 kb** and doesn't contain any JavaScript.
 Why does it matter?
 It gives Neige the ability to load very fast everywhere in every browser.

 To take a deeper look into Neige, [give the demo a try](#) and browse Neige as you would do on a real blog.